Billboard Music Awards 2017 winners

 Hezekiah Walker "Better"

-Billboard Music Awards: Check out the full list of 2017 nominees and winers
+Billboard Music Awards: Check out the full list of 2017 nominees and winners

 Top Stories